 As you can see from the above example, you can use append in Python’s deques to add any data type object as an input.
 Apart from the append() method, deques also provide the appendleft() method.
 Instead of adding an item in the end, the appendleft() method will allow you to add an item at the beginning of the deque.

 Append in Python is essential to add a single item at the end of a list, array, deque, or other collection types and data structures on the go.
 Python has already and is continuing to become one of the most popular programming languages worldwide.
 Hence, learning about the basic essentials like append in Python is vital if you want to pursue a career in the software development field.
-You can take the Python Certification course on Simplilearn to learn everything about Python software development.
+You can take the Post Graduate Program in Full Stack Web Development on Simplilearn to learn everything about software development.